Love Is a Fruit of the Spirit: Free Elementary Valentine’s Day Bible Lesson

 Read 1 John 4:9-10.

-Say: God loved us and sent Jesus to die for us.
+Say: God loved us and sent his only Son, Jesus, to rescue us.
 When we truly get how much God loves us, we can’t help but pass it on!
 And the more we get to know God, the better we can show love.
 Check this out.

 Say: Maybe you didn’t think our chain was perfect the first time, or you have a cool idea of how to set it up differently.
 For example, maybe you want to make it so one domino knocks down two and splits the path.
 Take some time to try different methods and get the perfect domino effect.